From Soaked to Success – A Unique Restoration

 Name Origin: German – nickname for “grey-haired man.”
 Chosen to represent his first owner, a retired engineer who had an affinity for the C3 Audi.

-Greis was bought new at Centennial Porsche-Audi in Eugene, OR in early 1991 when his owner traded in his ’86 5000S.
+Greis was bought new at Centennial Audi in Eugene, OR in early 1991 when his owner traded in his ’86 5000S.
+Centennial had lost their Porsche franchise a short time before this, and unfortunately shut down the Audi side of things as well shortly after.
+Remaining dealer interactions were carried out at Sunset Audi, and there were many.
 A bit of a troublesome car, he spent plenty of time at the shop and his owner also spent many weekends in the garage with fresh parts from the service counter and a set of wrenches.
 Many of Greis’s service records are conversations in German by fax with Audi AG, asking for part diagrams or service bulletins.
-I give a lot of credit to him for his efforts over the years for all the triage he performed himself – most would have given up.
+I give a lot of credit to him for his efforts over the years for all the triage he performed himself: most would have given up.

 Greis never did sort himself out with age.
 As his original owner also aged, repair attempts became more infrequent.
 At a frustratingly low 54,800 miles, Greis required a transmission rebuild in 2008, and had a long list of other gremlins that were looming and ready to turn into major repairs.
-It is estimated that Greis achieved lawn-ornament status in late 2010.
-When his original owner passed in 2012, his wife held onto the car.
-Unfortunately, she did not drive Greis, or move him into the garage, so for the next several years, the elements began to take a toll on him.
+It is estimated that Greis achieved lawn-ornament status in sometime in late 2010.
+When his original owner passed in 2012, the family held onto the car.
+Unfortunately, he lost his garage spot and would see little use, so for the next several years, the elements began to take their toll.

-To top it all off, sometime in 2016, an unexpected flood swept through their neighborhood, and Greis received a bath of muddy water that reached up to the transmission tunnel carpets in the interior, and the engine bay was soaked up to the valve cover.
-At this point, Greis was handed off to their longtime mechanic where his fate would be decided.
+To top it all off, sometime in 2016 Greis was in something of a flood, and he received a bath of muddy water that reached up to the transmission tunnel carpets in the interior, and the engine bay was soaked with crud up to the valve cover.
+At this point, Greis was handed off a local mechanic where his fate would be decided.

 I found Greis online in December 2016 when the shop listed him for sale.
 He was running, but not well – still caked in mud, with transmission problems and a mile-long list of other issues.
-But the classic Audi market had been slim picking at the time – so I took the bait and Greis was off on a 6 day, 3,100-mile trip to the east coast on a car carrier.
+But the classic Audi market had been dry for some time – so I took the bait and Greis was off on a 6 day, 3,100-mile trip to the east coast on a car carrier.
 This was the first vehicle purchased sight-unseen.

 He looked mildly better in pictures than in person, but it was mostly because he was still so dirty.
 As he rolled off the car carrier water poured from the trunk.
+It was simply… gross.
 Over the next 16 months, I fully dismantled Greis, cleaning every part of the engine bay, interior, and undercarriage while preserving every single part I could, down to the nuts and bolts.
+This process ended up being rewarding, as the PNW weather meant all the gold-plated lines and pieces were still very much in like-new shape.

-Greis was finally near-completion around 2018 and had a major show season that year.
+Greis was completed around March 2018 and had a major show season that year.
 He was acknowledged at events including a 1st place Waterfest 24 class win and participating in Wolfsgart’s Alpha Class.

-Of the Core-4, Greis has the least modification.
+Of the Permanent Collection, Greis has the least modification.
 His restoration was still done during a time when I was very intent on OEM and factory accuracy, and has since stayed that way.
-He is chosen to go to events where this accuracy is required and appreciated.
+Therefore, he is chosen to go to events where this accuracy is required and appreciated.
 As a 1991, he also represents the short “Take Control” era of Audi in the US, which was Audi’s attempt to regain traction in the market.
 He is always shown with his promotional Take Control items and banner when parked on the showfield or at T44 HQ.

 Heading into the new decade, Greis will remain part of the Permanent Collection as a fully completed restoration.